jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 The CAD models I created for each of them are available [here](https://github.com/jmcoholich/FoundationPose/tree/main/meshes).

-To output 6D object poses from a video frame, FoundationPose first requires an initial for both translation and rotation.
-The initial guess is then refined for a set number of iterations (default is 5) before a final estimate is output.
+FoundationPose first requires an initial guess for object translation and rotation at every frame.
+The initial guess is then refined for a set number of iterations (default: 5) to produce the final estimate.
 For every frame except the first one, the pose estimate of the previous frame is used for initialization.
-When processing the first frame, FoundationPose generate 240 initial rotation guesses through sampling points and rotations on an [icosphere](https://en.wikipedia.org/wiki/Geodesic_polyhedron).
-The first-frame initial guess for translation is simply obtained through the segmentation mask.
+When processing the first frame, FoundationPose generates 240 initial rotation guesses through sampling points and rotations on an [icosphere](https://en.wikipedia.org/wiki/Geodesic_polyhedron).
+The first-frame initial guess for translation is obtained through the user-provided segmentation mask.

 <!-- For each frame of the video, FoundationPose requires an intial guess of the 6D object pose which is then iteratively refined.
 The FoundationPose code simply uses the final pose estimate from the previous frame as the initial guess, with the exception of the first frame.
 The initial guess for the first frame's object translation must be supplied by the user in the form of a segmentation mask.
 FoundationPose .  -->
 <!-- FoundationPose requires the segmentation mask to intilize the translation estimates for the first video frame.
 Here is the mask.
 After the first frame, the previous frame is used.
 Rotation estimates are initialized by randomly sampling a sphere then refining estimates.  -->